abootokeusaway/off-target-analysis-for-small-RNA/README.md

 This repository which containing codes written by Chen Weiran(email address:ben2006usa@qq.com) in R, was built and shared on github on Sep 8th ,2024

-People can modify file paths in main_codes.v0.1 (e.g some were marked as "<your path >" )to make an off-target analysis for small RNA of any length.
+People can modify file paths in main_codes.v0.1 (e.g some were marked as "<your path >" )to make an off-target analysis for small double-strand RNA of any length(Normally longer that 21nt/bp).

 However ,codes in main_codes.v0.1 have not been tested sufficiently,the outcomes are not guaranteed and error may occur.